chasinglogic/dfm/README.md

 This is a special dfm file used for hooks today and in the future for other ways to extend dfm.
 As such dfm doesn't put it in your `$HOME` directory.

-### File Mappings
+### Custom mappings

-The above ignores are implemented as a DFM feature called File Mappings.
-You can write your own file mappings to either skip or translate files to different locations than dfm would normally place them.
+The above ignores are implemented as a dfm feature called Mappings.
+You can write your own mappings to either skip or translate files to different locations than dfm would normally place them.
 You can read how to configure your own mappings in [Configuration](#configuration)